mlc-ai/mlc-en/chapter_introduction/index.md

 ### Remark: Abstraction and Implementations

 One thing that we might notice is that we use several different ways to represent a tensor function.
-For example, `linear_relu` is shown can be represented as a compact box in a graph or a loop nest representation.
+For example, `linear_relu` is shown that it can be represented as a compact box in a graph or a loop nest representation.

 ![Abstractions and Implementations.](../img/mlc-abstraction-impl.png)
 :label:`fig_mlc_abstraction_impl`